Heard of it?

 The cool thing about Epcot World Showcase is that everyone who works here is actually from the country that is being represented.

 Our server, Chiarra, was from Torino Italy and we loved talking to her.

 She said she visited Chicago a few weeks earlier and I asked if she had Chicago style pizza.

 She had and she thought it was “interesting” but good.

 I loved this pizza more than the pizza we find here and Chicago makes some pretty good pizza.

 – You can walk around Epcot with booze!
 Beer from Germany, margaritas from Mexico.
 These are my people.

 – Skip the Maelstrom ride in Norway.
 There is a reason there is never a line.

 It has since been closed down.
-Didn’t see that coming.
-No, I totally did.
+Totally saw that coming.

 – Definitely go on the boat ride in Mexico and try to eat at the restaurant inside as well.